UPGRADING YOUR TESLA MODEL 3 - CUSTOMIZATION & MODIFICATION

-When it comes to suspension and lowering the Model 3, there are two routes you can go straight away.
+When it comes to upgrading the suspension and lowering the Model 3, there are two routes you can go straight away.
 Lowering springs or coilovers.
-We only sell coilovers here at MPP, so naturally we’re going to reccomend them.
+We only sell coilovers here at MPP, so naturally we’re going to recommend them.
 We have written an article about springs versus coilovers, and you can read that here if you’re interested in our reasoning for coilovers over springs.

 The basics are that lowering springs will do the job of getting the car down to roughly the height you’re looking for, but the ride will not be nearly as good as it could be, as a coilover kit uses a matching shock absorber (called a damper) designed for the upgraded spring rate and lower ride height.
 The other benefit to coilovers is that they allow you to fine-tune the ride height to exactly what you’d like, while with springs you are stuck if you don’t like what you get.